charlieargue/multi-cart/README.md

 - I didn't detail all the separate settings in all cloud services (like Vercel, Terraform), but [contact me](#✉️-contact-me) and I can send you sanitized screenshots of my settings if you run you have questions.
 -  The site is not responsive nor done with mobile-first design (maybe a few parts, but the `Edit-Carts` page).
 -  The Dark Mode needs some finishing.
+-  Needless to say, the testing coverage is still incomplete.
+Visual Regression tests are needed on all the stories exercised by Cypress, etc.
 -  The Products, Dashboard, and some parts of the Cart Lines are only mocked-up, and do not work fully.
 - IAC Security: I was thinking about adding security checks to all the endpoints that only allow record-owners from performing CRUD operations on those records, either by:
   -  a) including the currently-logged-in-user's email in the AWS Cognito $context object,or